anegg0/doc.palm.readthedocs/docs/Get-Started/Connect/Testnet.md

 To connect to Palm Testnet:

-1. Create an [Infura](https://infura.io/) account and set up an Ethereum project.
+1. Create an [Infura](https://infura.io/) account and set up an Ethereum project

     If you don't already have an Ethereum account, you can use [MetaMask](https://metamask.io/) to create one.

     !!! note

         You can follow [this step-by-step guide](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) for creating an Infura account and your first Ethereum project.

-3. Locate your Ethereum project ID on Infura.
+3. Locate your Ethereum `project ID` on Infura

     Go to the project you created in Step 1, and click on the "Settings" tab.
   The project ID is located in the "Keys" box on this page.

     ![](./../../Images/infura-select-project-id.png)